-

 By studying cancer in dogs, we’re working to help both people and dogs survive cancer.

 Dogs get many different types of cancer, and a lot of these cancers look and behave like human cancers.
 Canine cancers are also treated with many of the same drugs and treatments that humans receive.
-Additionally, some cancers that are very rare in people are more common and easier to study in dogs.

 WORKING DOG PROJECT

-Working together to develop new genomic tools for working dog programs
+Working together to develop new genomic tools for working dog programs.

 Working dogs fill countless, critical roles, from ensuring our national security to helping people with disabilities live more independently.
 While demand for working dogs and service dogs is steadily increasing, the supply of these talented dogs hasn’t kept pace, with 50-80% of dogs failing to complete training programs.